Analyzing Areas of Influence in ArcGIS Online

 Our power plant data for 2018 is from the US Energy Information Administration.
 The data may be accessed here.

 Map the Areas

 The first step in analyzing the geospatial distribution of a phenomena is generally to map it and look for patterns.
-The cancer rate by county data for this analysis comes from the State Cancer Registry maintained by the National Institutes of Health and the Centers for Disease Control (CSV file, Metadata).

 The video below demonstrates the creation of a choropleth using a cancer rate feature layer already created in this ArcGIS Online organization.
 In this case we symbolize by the incidence rate (per 100,000 population) for all cancers.